Lloyd-the-dev/Company-template/README.md

 # Company-template
-Enormico is an open-source free template, a company or business can make use of
+Enormico is an open-source free template, made with bootstrap 4, any company or business can make use of